featurebyte/featurebyte/README.md

 </div>

-FeatureByte is a **free and source available feature platform** designed to:
+FeatureByte SDK is the core engine of FeatureByte's [Self-Service Feature Platform](https://featurebyte.com/).
+It is a **free and source available feature platform** designed to:

 * **Create state-of-the-art features, not data pipelines:** Create features for Machine Learning with just a few lines of code.
 Leave the plumbing and pipelining to FeatureByte.
 We take care of orchestrating the data ops - whether it’s time-window aggs or backfilling, so you can deliver more value from data.
 * **Improve Accuracy through data:** Use the intuitive feature declaration framework to transform creative ideas into training data in minutes.
 Ditch the limitations of ad-hoc pipelines for features with much more scale, complexity and freshness.